muratk5n/thirdwave/en/README.md

 ---

-"Charly Coleman, a Wilmington-based armorer with a decade’s experience in film.. said he has anticipated an accident, such as the one on the set of 'Rust,' for six months.
+"[A] Wilmington-based armorer with a decade’s experience in film.. said he has anticipated an accident, such as the one on the set of 'Rust,' for six months.
 The demand for content, stemming from a rise in streaming platforms, has productions working under tight and rushed schedules"